xeor/dockerfiles/gitlab/README.md

+# NOTE (deprecated)
+There is no need to use this hack anymore.
+Literally the next day, after making this, the original project made the needed variables available though config.

+I'l keep this project around just because it’s a nice hack and it will work on other projects as well.
+But for this exact project, read their documentation about how to enable Google authentication without hacks :)

+# Old README

 The (currently) only purpose of this container is to support Google oauth2 for the gitlab container sameersbn makes.
 Its a little dirty, and eventually this should be in the sameersbn/gitlab repo instead.